pstevovski/WatchSomething/README.md

 * Popular (with set minimum and maximum dates);
 * Top rated (of all time);
 * On air (tv shows that are currently on air);
-* Upcoming movies (W.I.P);
+* Upcoming movies.

-It also provides an option to Search for movies/tv shows by:
+It also provides an option to SEARCH for movies/tv shows by:
 * Title;
 * Actor/Actress name;
 * Year (original year of release);
 * Genre.
 #### Personal learning project.
 ##### I do not hold any ownership of the images used in this project.
-This project is currently for non-commercial use.
+This project is for non-commercial use.

+#### Update v2.0 (2018-05-29)
+Lists are here !!
+Personal watchlist and favorites list(for movies and tv shows).
+###### DONE:
+* Re-designed the home page.
+* Created list for movies/tv shows to watch, and favorites list for movies/tv shows.
+* Added an option to add to watchlist or favorites list for every search option( top rated, upcoming,latest, popular, by year, by actor, by genre, by title for movies/tv shows).
+* Corrected the links to match properly with each other.
 #### Big Update v1.0 (2018-05-22)
 A lot of changes and improvements have been made, from functionality to design.
 Here's a list of what's been changed/imporved so far.
 ###### DONE: